isabella232/minifyre.github.io/_posts/2019-02-20-simplifying-your-wardrobe.md

 {% include img.html url="/img/clothing-cubes.jpg" description="Clothing cubes about halfway through the week." pin="784963410031324864" %}

-Here are a few tips and tricks that have helped me slim down my wardrobe.
+Here are a few tips and tricks that helped me slim down my wardrobe.

 ## Only Keep Your Favorites
 First, use the [KonMari](https://konmari.com/pages/who-we-are){:target="_blank"} method.
 Get all of your clothes together and eliminate the ones you don't like.
 Yes, this can be difficult, especially if the stuff on the chopping block was a gift, but some decisions are no brainers.